kboulite/PeerAssessmentsGCD/README.md

 The directory includes the following files:
 =========================================

-- 'README.md'
+-'README.md'

-- 'CodeBook.md' :Shows information about the variables used on the final tidy data set
+-'CodeBook.md' :Shows information about the variables used on the final tidy data set

-- 'run_analysis.R': script R processing the source files to produce the final tidy data
+-'run_analysis.R': script R processing the source files to produce the final tidy data